Hoh River: Course

 The Hoh River continues flowing west, collecting numerous tributary streams, the most important being the South Fork Hoh River, which joins the main Hoh at about river mile 31.
 About a mile below the South Fork confluence the Hoh River leaves Olympic National Park.
 It continues to flow west through a widening valley surrounded by low mountains and foothills.
 Ranches occupy parts of the valley and land ownership is generally private.
 Owl Creek and Maple Creek join from the south.
 The Hoh makes a small northward bend, skirting the edge of, and briefly entering Olympic National Forest.
 Elk Creek joins from the south, then Alder Creek from the north, then Winfield Creek from the south, after which the Hoh River flows through a large horseshoe bend located at about river mile 15.
 Hell Roaring Creek joins the horseshoe bend from the north.
 Three campgrounds are sited along the river upstream from the horseshoe bend, including Minnie Peterson, Willoughby Creek, and Hoh Oxbow.
 All three are managed by Washington State Department of Natural Resources (DNR).
 Hoh Ox Bow Campground is located just west of the horseshoe bend near where U.S. Highway 101 crosses the river.
 Highway 101 follows the river on the south side.
 The small Oil City Road follows the Hoh River on the north side to the river's mouth.
 Cottonwood Campground, another DNR site, is on the north side of the Hoh River, accessed by Oil City Road.

-Below the horseshoe bend the Hoh River begins to meander widely through a broad and flat floodplain.
-In its final miles the Hoh River collects the tributaries Fletcher Creek and Fossil Creek.
-Highway 101 leaves the river and heads south.
-About two miles from its mouth the Hoh River becomes the boundary between the Hoh Indian Reservation, on the south, and the coastal part of Olympic National Park on the north.
+Below the horseshoe bend the Hoh River begins to meander widely through a broad and flat coastal floodplain.
+In its final miles the Hoh River collects the tributaries Braden Creek, Fletcher Creek and Fossil Creek.
+Highway 101 leaves the river at this point and continues south.
+About two miles from its mouth the Hoh River forms the boundary between the Hoh Indian Reservation on the south bank, and the coastal portion of Olympic National Park to the north.
 The former settlement of Oil City is located on the north side of the Hoh River about a half mile from its mouth.
 A large headland peninsula called Hoh Head is located on the Pacific coast a few miles north of the river's mouth.